minima-global/innovation-challenge/.github/ISSUE_TEMPLATE/innovation-challenge-submission.md

 4. Team Members: *Please list names of all team members*

-5. Link to MiniDapp code repository: *Github URL (or other)*
+5. MiniDapp Code Repository Link: *Provide a link to the Github URL (or other) for your MiniDapp*

+6. Upload MiniDapp: *Upload your MiniDapp - this should be a .zip file using the **.mds.zip** extension*

-6. Demo Link: *Please provide a link to any relevant demonstration videos you have created (optional)*
+7. Upload Demo: *Upload any demonstration videos you have created (optional)*

-7. Presentation Link: *Please provide a link to any relevant presentations you have created (optional)*
+8. Upload Presentation: *Upload any relevant presentations you have created (optional)*

 ## :trophy: Your Pitch